rosca002/Testing_BFAST_settings/Bfast_Spatial_Guide.md

 Insert GIF with explanation of how bfast works

 ## bfastSpatial parameters
 The bfastSpatial function requires the user to set the input parameters.
-While not required, it is encuraged that tune multiple parameters
+Other parameters can and should also be tuned in accordance with the particularities of each specific case study.

 ```{r, eval=FALSE}
 bfmSpatial(x, dates = NULL, pptype = "irregular", start, monend = NULL,